 Car brands always have their good days and bad days.
-They have models that do well and ones that lead a very short life.
-But for the Japanese car brand Mitsubishi, the days of being a car brand worth driving are probably over.
-The company certainly faired better in the ’90s and early ’00s, but they’ve had trouble with reliability and overall satisfaction since the new millennium.
+The automaker has models that do well and ones that lead a very short life.
+However, for the Japanese car brand Mitsubishi, the days of being a car brand worth driving are probably over.
+The company certainly faired better in the ’90s and early ’00s, but it’s had trouble with reliability and overall satisfaction since the new millennium.
 Even with newer Mitsubishi models that have undergone flashy redesigns, it hasn’t been enough to draw consumer interest or critical praise.
 This is especially true of the Mitsubishi Outlander‘s reliability and other problems with the automaker’s largest SUV.

 Consumer Reports thinks you should skip the Mitsubishi Outlander

-Consumer Reports is a trusted reviewer of brands across America, and many consumers pay to get their opinion.
-For 2019, Mitsubishi was 30/33 on their list of brands on their overall ranking list, making it the 3rd worst brand available, a spot they’ve been near since at least 2016.
+What if you’re looking for a used Mitsubishi Outlander?
+That’s a far worse option to consider.
+For its 2019 model year, Mitsubishi was 30/33 on their list of brands on their overall ranking list, making it the 3rd worst brand available, a spot it’s been near since at least 2016.
 In fact, Consumer Reports hasn’t been able to recommend a model for the last several years, even with the improved 2022 Outlander.

 Unfortunately, those problems still plague modern Mitsubishi models.
 According to OSV, issues with the Outlander seem to stem from engine trouble and braking issues, with WarrantyDirect accounting for 43.55% of problems being engine-related and 20.97% being braking-related.
-Other Mitsubishi models scored low, too, proving that it’s not just the Outlander that’s the problem.
+Other Mitsubishi models scored low, too, proving that it’s not just the Outlander that has issues.
 In fact, the overall average reliability rating from WarrantyDirect probably only stems from the Lancer, which carries the brand with a 4.4/5 rating.
 Still, one model can’t buoy a brand, especially since the Mitsubishi Lancer was discontinued in most markets after 2017.

 Common problems with the Mitsubishi seem to be the clutch and automatic transmission prematurely failing and issues with the clear coat peeling.
 That said, if you’re set on this brand, the most reliable models seem to be the Colt or Lancer, which you can only seem to get secondhand.